dlavelle7/connect_five/README.md

 replaced by a WSGI HTTP server like `gunicorn` or `uwsgi`.

 The game state is stored in memory by the `Game` class.
-In a production environment this need to be changed to an external DB or cache (e.g. `Redis`), so that the state could be shared between multiple processes running the application.
+In a production environment this would need to be changed to an external DB or cache (e.g. `Redis`), so that the state could be shared between multiple processes running the application.

 In the event of a draw game, players will disconnect themselves.